stephan-double-u/cross-language-validation-schema/README.md

 ```

 This constraint can be applied to properties of type
-- _string_ - the size of a string corresponds to the number string characters.
+- _string_ : the size of a string corresponds to the number of string characters.
-- _array_ - the size of an array corresponds to the number of array elements.
+- _array_ : the size of an array corresponds to the number of array elements.
-- _object_ - the size of an object corresponds to the number of object keys.
+- _object_ : the size of an object corresponds to the number of object keys.

 At least one of the keys _min_ or _max_ must be specified.
 The other key is optional.